-Iran ends state-backed contraception in bid to boost population
+Iran ends state-backed contraception and vasectomies in bid to boost population

 With marriage down by 40 percent in 10 years, matched with a decline in children within marriage, the country's annual population growth has dropped below 1 percent.